jonashackt/gitlab-ci-stack/README.md

 unset ANSIBLE_HOST_KEY_CHECKING
 ```

-If this gave a `SUCCESS`, we can move on to really execute our ansible script (from the second run on you can start here!):
+If this gave a `SUCCESS`, we can move on to really execute our ansible script (from the second run on you can start here!).

+This will just walk through the standard Gitlab installation guide for Ubuntu - just automatically: https://about.gitlab.com/installation/#ubuntu (others are available also [like CentOS](https://about.gitlab.com/installation/#centos-6):

 ```
 ansible-playbook -i hostsfile prepare-gitlab.yml